Fully packaged Linux-based computer science lab exercises with an initial emphasis on cybersecurity

 - Individualized lab exercises to discourage sharing solutions

-Labtainers provide controlled and consistent execution environments in which students perform labs entirely within the confines of their computer, regardless of the Linux distribution and packages installed on the student's computer.
+Labtainers provide controlled and consistent execution environments in which students perform labs entirely within the confines of their computer, regardless of the Linux distribution and packages installed on the student's computer or VM.
 The only requirement is that the Linux system supports Docker.
 See the Papers below for additional information about the framework.

-This Beta release of the Labtainer framework includes over thirty lab exercises summarized here.
+This initial release of the Labtainer framework includes over thirty lab exercises summarized here.
 The framework is free and open, making it easy for educators to create and share their own Labtainer exercises.
+And while the initial lab exercises are geared for individual student use, Labtainers supports creation of labs that may also be run in a multi-user mode, allowing students to collaborate (or compete) on shared infrastructure.
+Please refer to the Lab Designer User Guide for details on using the framework to create and adapt lab exercises.

 Labtainer Student and Instructor Downloads